A walk of about 2 km

 3- A gourmet break :

-- A gourmet break at Ladurée and its famous macaroons and pastries
+- A gourmet break at The duration and its famous macaroons and pastries

 - It is a choice of a tea room, a restaurant or a pastry shop with take-away cakes

-4- A cultural moment with its art or science museums:
+4- A cultural moment with its art and science museums:

-The Grand Palais and the Petit Palais are located at the Champs-Elysées Clemenceau metro station.
-The Palais de la Découverte is located at the traffic circle of the Champs-Elysées.
-The Orangery, is lower at the entrance of the Tuileries at the level of the Place de la Concorde.
+The Grand Palais and the Petit Palais are located near the Champs-Elysées Clemenceau metro station.
+The Palais de la Découverte is located at the Champs-Elysées roundabout.
+The Orangerie, is further down at the entrance of the Tuileries at the level of the Place de la Concorde.

 - The Petit-Palais We especially like the 1900 building and the café with its interior garden.
 The permanent collection is free for all